gwnathan2015/TheSpawnerofEverilynn/README.md

 | *PA-2.0.2| TBA| TBA| fort machine|
 | *PA-2.1.0| TBA| TBA| everless machine|
 | *PA-2.1.1| TBA| TBA| everless machine|

+past PA-1.8.4 no versions are finished.
+PA-1.4 isn't that clear on what it actually did but I am pretty sure it did start the characters.lua OOP.

 ## PA-1.6